Our Virtual UTI clinics offer convenient, effective, speedy diagnosis and treatment for UTIs while avoiding crowded waiting rooms.

 - Rapid (dip stick) results available for immediate treatment

-- Full urine DNA analysis returned in as little as 6 hours
+- Full urine DNA analysis returned in 8-24 hours

 - Treatment plan established by urologic specialist with expertise in UTIs

 - New patients please call to verify insurance eligibility